 In 2004, in order to save more money toward a building fund, the congregation moved into the Westlake Christian Academy facility (Grayslake, Illinois) for weekly worship and mid-week Bible study.
 At this time the Sunday school program expanded to provide more age-appropriate instruction.
 Contributions to mission works increased as well as the ministry at the assisted living center.

 In 2008, the church undertook the oversight of a mission work in the neighboring county (McHenry) to the west.
-The leadership and the congregation of Hope are excited about the opportunity to mentor and encourage this group to be a faithful witness to Christ in their community.
+The leadership and the congregation of Hope were excited about the opportunity to mentor and encourage this group to be a faithful witness to Christ in their community.

 In March of 2009, the congregation broke ground for its church building.
 The Lord had blessed the congregation financially, and additional funds were obtained through the Orthodox Presbyterian Church Loan Fund.
 In March of 2010, the congregation, with thankfulness to God, moved into its new facility to continue and to expand its ministry.
 Not many years later, the Lord graciously and abundantly blessed us with the means to pay the balance of the loan much sooner than anticipated.

 In the spring of 2012, Pastor Disselkoen retired as pastor of the congregation, and we soon formed a pastoral search committee to look for our next pastor.
 In December 2012, we voted to call Camden Bucey, and on April 26, 2013, he was ordained and installed as pastor.
 We then called Rev. Bucey to serve as an evangelist on July 1, 2019.
 We then called Rev. Adam York to serve as pastor, and he was installed on November 8, 2019.